soumboussaha/FP-tracer/crawler/README.md

 ```

-## Master's Thesis Information
+## Information

 ### Crawled Websites

-The thesis will be based on the [Tranco List #N7QVW](https://tranco-list.eu/list/N7QVW/100000).
-We will use the top 100k websites on it.
+The paper is based on the [Tranco List #N7QVW](https://tranco-list.eu/list/N7QVW/100000).
+We targeted the top 100k websites on it.

 This list has already been prepared in the required format and is provided as part of this repository at [tranco/tranco_top-100k_N7QVW_2022-10-07](tranco/tranco_top-100k_N7QVW_2022-10-07).
 It can be used as the input for the crawl by specifying `-l tranco/tranco_top-100k_N7QVW_2022-10-07`.

-### Filter Crawl
+### Filter Crawl ( consent banner in scope)

 The first crawl will be a filter crawl to determine, which websites possess a consent banner compatible with consent-o-matic.
 This crawl will also filter  any unreachable or invalid websites.

-To run this first crawl, excute the following command:
+To run this first crawl, execute the following command:
 ```
 npm run consentscan -- --list tranco/tranco_top-100k_N7QVW_2022-10-07  -o tranco-top100k_filter-scan_results.json -c 10 -b 10
 ```

 This will crawl all 100k pages.
-It will use `10` workers (`-c`) and do a backup after every `10` successsfull pages crawled (`-b`).
+It will use `10` workers (`-c`) and do a backup after every `10` successful pages crawled (`-b`).
 You can modify those parameters if needed.

 **Warning:** If you increase the concurrency by to much, some websites might not be reachable because of missing resources.
 No specific error messages will be generated in this case, making this problem hard to recognize.